Children's Hospital is part of the UPMC family.

 The effects of this disease can be severe, leading to death.

-Krabbe disease is an inherited condition.
+Krabbe disease is a genetic condition.
 It passes from parent to child through a broken GALC gene.
 Most parents don't have any symptoms of the condition.

 Each parent must carry a copy of the faulty gene and pass it on.
 This means that couples may have more than one child with Krabbe disease.